 Users can digitally sign documents using LibreOffice.
 A digital signature requires a personal signing certificate.
 Most operating systems can generate a self-signed certificate.
-However, a personal certificate issued by an outside agency (after verifying an individual's identity) has a higher degree of trust associated with it than does a self-signed certificate.
+However, a personal certificate issued by an outside agency (after verifying an individual’s identity) has a higher degree of trust associated with it than does a self-signed certificate.
 LibreOffice does not provide a secure method of storing these certificates, but it can access certificates that have been saved using other programs.
-Click Certificate and select which certificate store to use.
+Click the Certificate button and select which certificate store to use.

+Note

+The Certificate Path option appears only on Linux and Mac systems.
+On Windows, LibreOffice uses the default Windows location for storing and retrieving certificates.

+Passwords for web connections

+You can enter a master password to enable easy access to websites that require a user name and password.
+If you select the Persistently save passwords for web connections option, the Set Master Password dialog opens (Figure 28).
+LibreOffice will securely store all passwords that you use to access files from web servers.
+You can retrieve the passwords from the list after you enter the master password.